Gamera Addon: OCR Toolkit

 The authors of the OCR toolkit are:

-Thanks to Jakub Wilk and Fabian Schmitt for valuable feedback and contributions to this toolkit.
+Thanks to Jakub Wilk, Fabian Schmitt, and Georg Drees for valuable feedback and contributions to this toolkit.

 The source code of the OCR toolkit is freely distributed under the terms of the GNU General Public License.
 Note that the toolkit requires a working installation of Gamera.
 Available file releases are: